 - Diego Alfaro Siqueros

-Its first floor rooms feature furnishings of that era, including the brass bed Diego was born in.
+Its first floor rooms feature furnishings of that era, including the brass bed Rivera was born in.

 Over 175 original water colors, sketches of his murals and oil paintings are on display on the upper floors.

 There’s even a black-and-white nude sketch of Rivera’s lover and wife, Frida.

 They represent various stages of his artistic life, including his Cubism training.

 A collection of imaginative works by contemporary Mexican artists, found in a new glass and stone building connected to Rivera’s birth home, is an additional treat.

 (We were unable to take photos of Rivera’s art works, but we could snap photos of other artists’ pieces.)